v2.1 / 2026-05-28

 When there is a Vacuum Event, it affects a single hex matching one of the chosen Indicator Tokens selected from the bag, referred to as the Vacuum hex, and all Adjacent hexes.
 It follows the following procedure.

-Often during Vacuum Events, map locations may be Reduced.
-This only affects overcrowded chambers and hollows with more than one Varmint in it.
-To Reduce a location, place all varmints at that location into the empty Varmint Bag, and draw out a number of Varmints at random equal to the chamber's size, or one single varmint for a hollow, as appropriate, and place these at the location.
-All remaining Varmints from the Reduced location remaining in the Varmint Bag are returned to their respective players' supplies.
+Then, all Overcrowded locations on all adjacent hexes are Reduced.
+To Reduce a location, place all varmints at that location into the empty Varmint Bag, and draw out a number of Varmints at random equal to the chamber's size, or one single varmint for a hollow, and place these at the location.
+All remaining Varmints from the Reduced location are returned to their respective players' supplies.

-The central chamber in the central hex is never consisered overcrowded.
+The central chamber in the central hex is never consisered Overcrowded.

 Game End